Skip to content

 Tip

-On Advantage Scope, you can visualize the two trajectories with different colors (e.g., green and red) to see if the note missed the target.
+On Advantage Scope, you can visualize the two trajectories with different colors (e.g., green and red) to see if the fuel missed the target.

 Becoming GamePieceOnFieldSimulation